Internship: Frequently asked questions

 - What if I have college loans?

-The summer intern program runs from May 29-August 15.
-Interns are asked to move into the house by May 29 for orientation and encouraged to commit to spending their first month in Three Rivers getting to know the small town community and beginning to sprout roots in what is, for many, an unfamiliar context.
+The summer intern program runs from June 3-August 14.
+Interns are asked to move into the house by June 3 for orientation and encouraged to commit to spending their first month in Three Rivers getting to know the small town community and beginning to sprout roots in what is, for many, an unfamiliar context.
 Scheduling is flexible for vacation, work requirements and other activities, but we do ask that you prioritize major events like Huss Future Fest, which happens in mid-July.
-We are also usually able to make arrangements for those who need to move in early.
+We are also usually able to make arrangements for those who need to move in early or stay later.

 You may qualify for college loan deferment or forbearance.
 Check with your lending institution to determine if you qualify and what steps need to be taken to make this possible.